-For all scientists working to develop a vaccine to combat Covid19 and for all scientific advisers to Governments around the world.
-May politicians who make decisions to deal with the pandemic, value and be guided of scientists and other infectious disease specialists.
+For all scientists working to develop a vaccine to combat Covid-19 and for all scientific advisers to Governments around the world.
+May politicians who make decisions to deal with the pandemic value and be guided by the advice of scientists and other infectious disease specialists.

-For all in our churches who, for whatever reason, have found difficulty with online worship.
+For all in our two churches who, for whatever reason, have found difficulty with online worship.
 Give thanks that we can now worship together in our buildings.
-For those who continue online worship that the Holy Spirit may guide them to make online worship more accessible.
+For those who continue to develop online worship that the Holy Spirit may guide them to make online worship more accessible.

-For all who work to bring harmony, understanding and equality in our community, especially those working with young and vulnerable people.
+For all who work to bring harmony, understanding and equality in our community, especially for those working with young, vulnerable people.
 For harmony in our churches where sometimes there is disunity and misunderstanding.
-For the Inclusive Church organisation that their work may be blessed.
+For the Inclusive Church organisation that their work may be blessed